Our Patron: Alderman Tim Hailes FKC JP

-We would also like to take this opportunity to express our gratitude to our ever-supportive patron, Alderman Tim Hailes.
+We would like to take this opportunity to express our gratitude to our ever-supportive patron, Mr. Alderman Tim Hailes.

-Alderman Hailes has acted as a technical expert to the UK FCA and has represented the financial services industry in front of numerous regulatory authorities including IOSCO, the EC, the Chinese BRC, the HKMA, MAS and Australian SIC.
+Mr. Hailes has also acted as a technical expert to the UK FCA and has represented the financial services industry in front of numerous regulatory authorities including IOSCO, the EC, the Chinese BRC, the HKMA, MAS, and the Australian SIC.